germal/OpenCVB/README.md

     -   Intel RealSense L515 – a Lidar-based camera without an IMU

+    -   Intel RealSense D455 – the latest in the series of Intel RealSense cameras

 Most of the above cameras have an IMU (Inertial Measurement Unit.)
 The Microsoft Kinect for Azure has the best depth accuracy but requires more power and is not as portable as the Intel D435i camera.
 All the cameras use USB 3 to provide data to the host platform.

 **The Objective**

+The objective is to solve many small computer vision problems and do so in a way that enables the solution to be reused.
+The resulting toolkit can solve bigger and more important problems.

 OpenCVB is targeting only cameras that produce depth and color.
 These newer cameras have prompted a review of existing vision algorithms to see how they can